Read our technical documentation on using AWS Lambda.

 Below you will find step-by-step tutorials on getting started with building your first serverless application.
-You can also use the AWS Serverless Application Repository to quickly find and deploy applications for common use cases.
+To see more AWS Lambda tutorials, visit our workshops & tutorials page.

 In this learning path, you'll deploy a simple web application that enables users to request unicorn rides from the Wild Rydes fleet.

 Build and deploy a simple application that uses GitHub’s webhook integration capability to notify users via Slack when a repository has been starred.

 Learn how to use AWS Lambda functions to hold business logic for serverless applications.

 This blog post shows you how to create a front door to the business logic of your serverless applications using Amazon API Gateway.

 Set up a serverless developer workflow that enables you to test and iterate on business logic quickly while still being able to interact with cloud services.